What is Real User Monitoring

 Improve conversion rates

-Speed and availability aren’t the only critical metrics to monitor.
-To improve revenue and customer experience, businesses must monitor their users’ transactions.
+Speed and availability aren’t the only critical metrics to watch.
+To improve revenue and customer experience, businesses must observe their users’ transactions.

-A perfect complement to RUM is synthetic monitoring (or active monitoring).
-The benefit of synthetic monitoring is it’s a simulation of user actions.
-It’s proactive because the tests run on a set number of pages and transactions 24/7.
+A perfect complement to RUM is active monitoring (or synthetic monitoring).
+The benefit of active monitoring is it’s a simulation of user actions.
+It’s active because the tests run on a set number of pages and transactions 24/7.
 Even if no real users are accessing the application, data and metrics on performance is still collected.

-Synthetic monitoring scripts help keep websites up and running.
+Active monitoring scripts help keep websites up and running.
 IT teams can test the load speed of pages, check transaction performance, find errors, or discover missing or broken hyperlinks.
-Synthetic is also used to find and identify slow-downs and bottlenecks so that they can be fixed before the system crashes and before affecting many users.
+Active monitoring is also used to find and identify slow-downs and bottlenecks so that they can be fixed before the system crashes and before affecting many users.

-Synthetic monitoring works complementarily with RUM to provide full performance coverage of websites and applications before users experience problems and issues on their end.
+Active monitoring works complementarily with real user monitoring to provide full performance coverage of websites and applications before users experience problems and issues on their end.
 It is a safeguard keeping online businesses online, thus avoiding major losses.

 Real user monitoring is a highly useful tool for gaining insight into how customers behave.
 This information improves performance, helps spot user trends, and can even help optimize layout and design to better serve customers.

-Synthetic monitoring is an active method of monitoring that complements RUM as it’s an excellent way to monitor your systems during slower RUM traffic times—and to proactively get ahead of performance issues.
+Active monitoring complements RUM.
+It’s an excellent way to monitor your systems during slower real user monitoring traffic times and to proactively get ahead of performance issues.